-Its software monitors and analyses millions of information sources online, crawling the web and social media, and then filtering and disseminating the most crucial parts.
-Large-scale customers such as Deloitte, Experian, and TalkTalk use Signal AI to stay on top of news in their sector without wasting time.
+Its AI software monitors and analyses millions of information sources online, crawling the web and social media, and then filtering and disseminating the most crucial parts.

-The company has raised £39.4m across five rounds in total, with investment from Frontline Ventures, GMG Ventures, Hearst Ventures, Kreos Capital, LocalGlobe, MMC Ventures, Redline Capital, REV, and Scale-Up Fund.
+The company has raised £39.4m across five rounds in total, with investment from Frontline Ventures, Hearst Ventures, Kreos Capital, LocalGlobe, and MMC Ventures, among others.